MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### Where can I find Teams integration inside the Business Central Web client?

-For functionality in the web client that links to Teams, see the [Share Records and Page Links in Microsoft Teams](across-working-with-teams.md#share-link) **Share to Teams** tab.
+For functionality in the web client that links to Teams, see the [Share Records and Page Links in Microsoft Teams](across-working-with-teams.md#share-link).

 ## [Search for Contacts](#tab/contacts)